 The lower portions of a wet-type scrubber (especially the open loop type) may have a high concentration of acid and chlorides.
 Accordingly, they must be designed to incorporate acid-resistant materials.
-Scrubbers suitable for dry operation and wet scrubbers without a facility for bypassing exhaust gas when the washwater system is not in operation would experience higher operating temperatures which, therefore, limits the materials selection to high temperature acid and chloride-resisting alloys; typically nickel alloys.
-Ferritic-austenitic stainless steels (duplex stainless steels) have also been shown to perform well in corrosive environments.
-Above the lower portions of the scrubber unit a less corrosion-resistant stainless steel is often used.
+Scrubbers suitable for dry operation and wet scrubbers without a facility for bypassing exhaust gas when the washwater system is not in operation will experience higher operating temperatures which, therefore, limits the materials selection to high temperature acid- and chloride-resistant alloys; typically nickel alloys.
+Ferritic-austenitic stainless steels (duplex stainless steels) perform well in corrosive environments.
+Above the lower portions of the scrubber unit, a less corrosion-resistant stainless steel may be used.
 However, the selection of the appropriate stainless steel grades should be considered in detail and should be based on conservative assumptions.